 Determine Baseline Energy Consumption

 To create a climate action plan for your research campus, begin by determining current energy consumption and the resulting greenhouse gas emissions.
-You can then break down emissions by sector.
-It important to understand the following at the beginning:

 The Importance of a Baseline